What is a split stay: the plain English guide

 - More value: when prices spike on certain nights, switching once can keep the overall total lower.

-- More choice: if one hotel can’t cover every night (or only some nights are good value), a split stay can make the dates work.
+- More choice: if one hotel cannot cover every night, a split stay can make the dates work.

-- More of the city: two nearby bases let you experience two different areas in one trip — with just one simple switch.
+- More of the city: two nearby bases can give you two different rhythms with just one simple switch.